florianholzapfel/express-restify-mongoose/README.md

     (For more information, read the Mongoose docs: http://mongoosejs.com/docs/api.html#model_Model.findOneAndRemove)
   * **contextFilter** - `function(model, req, cb)`.
 Allows authorization per request, for example filtering items based on req.user.
 Defaults to `cb(model)`.
+  * **limit** - Set a limit for all queries except count queries.
+Can be overriden with the `limit` query parameter to a smaller value.
  * **postCreate** - A function with the signature `function (res, result, done)` which is run after document creation.
  * **postDelete** - A function with the signature `function (res, result, done)` which is run after document deletion.